 How a Facelift is Performed

-The operation is designed by Vancouver plastic surgeon Robin Evans, MD specifically to fit your goals.
+The operation is designed by Thousand Oaks plastic surgeon Robin Evans, MD specifically to fit your goals.
 Usually it is performed with you completely asleep (general anesthetic).
 The incision is made along the border of the ear and tends to be very well hidden.
 There are two main layers we adjust in a facelift.
 The skin is lifted off of the deeper layer (called the SMAS).
 These two layers are tightened in slightly different ways to give a natural and long lasting result.
 Occasionally liposuction is used to harvest fat.
 This fat can be re-injected to give a more youthful appearance.
 Dissolving sutures are used.
 Drains are placed to prevent a collection of blood after the operation and are usually pulled within a few days after.

 Who is the ideal facelift candidate?